 Thai Non-Immigrant B Visa Run | Visa Run to Savannakhet, Laos

-Guest Writer-Arabella Freeman, a KET and Impact Teaching Teacher in Tak Province, Thailand
+Guest Writer-Arabella KET Teacher in Tak Province, Thailand

-When entering Thailand, you can be granted a forty-five-day visa for traveling the country, so when entering the kingdom in mid-October, I knew my Non-Immigrant B Visa for teaching would need to be sorted by the end of November.
+When entering Thailand, you can be granted a forty-five-day visa for traveling the country.
+So, when I entered the kingdom in mid-October, I knew my Non-Immigrant B Visa for teaching would need to be sorted by the end of November.

 After the visa paperwork was prepared with the team at Kids English Thailand, we received a message and were all set to go!